DEPARTMENT OF STATE POLICE

 The Forensic Sciences Division originated as the Crime Laboratory Section under the Criminal Investigation Division.
 The Section was restructured in August 2003 as the Forensic Sciences Division under the Homeland Security and Intelligence Bureau (later Homeland Security and Investigation Bureau).
 In October 2004, the Division transferred to the Investigation Command and, in January 2013, was placed directly under the Criminal Investigation Bureau.

-For all Maryland law enforcement agencies, the Division collects, preserves, and analyzes physical evidence in criminal cases.
+For all Maryland law enforcement agencies, the Division documents, collects, preserves, and analyzes physical evidence in criminal cases.
 To collect evidence, the Division maintains mobile units in each region.
-It analyzes controlled dangerous substances, blood alcohol, arson propellants, questioned documents, and other physical evidence.
+The Laboratory routinely analyzes evidence including seized controlled dangerous substances, blood from individuals suspected of driving under the influence of alcohol and drugs, fire debris associated with suspected arsons, questioned documents, firearms and tool marks, and other physical evidence containing DNA, latent prints, and trace materials.

 At Pikesville, the State Police Crime Laboratory was built in 1985.
 In March 2006, that building was replaced by the Maryland State Police Forensic Science Laboratory, also in Pikesville.
-Two additional regional laboratories in Berlin and Hagerstown support Division work.
+Two additional regional laboratories in Berlin and Hagerstown along with thirteen crime scene offices located throughout the State support Division work.

-The Division's work is carried out by two branches: Operational Services, and Scientific Analysis.
+The Division's work is carried out by three branches: Administrative Services, Field and Evidence Services, and Laboratory Services.

 LICENSING DIVISION

 Originally under the Support Services Bureau, the Licensing Division moved to the Information Technology Bureau in March 2003, and to the Records Command of the Support Services Bureau in October 2004.
 In August 2012, it became part of the Technology and Information Management Command.
-The Licensing Division moved under the Criminal Investigation Bureau in 2015.
+The Licensing Division is currently part of the Special Investigative Command with the Criminal Investigation Bureau.

 FIELD OPERATIONS BUREAU